Guinot Longue Vie Corps Body Cream Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Guinot Longue Vie Corps Body Cream has a minimal anti-wrinkle rating of 0.6 out of 10.
+According to CreamScan analysis, Guinot Longue Vie Corps Body Cream has a slight anti-wrinkle rating of 0.6 out of 10.

 It contains 3 active ingredients with proven anti-wrinkle efficacy: